The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-3-construtors_prototypes/unit-4-3.md

 console.log(Array.prototype);
 ```

 A **prototype** is an "ancestral" object from which properties and methods are inherited.
-Every constructor has a `Constructor.prototype` property storing this object (like `Array.prototype` or `String.prototype`).
+Every constructor has a `Constructor.prototype` property storing this object (like `Array.prototype` amd `String.prototype` and our own constructors, `Car.prototype` and `NumberHolder.prototype`).

 ### Proto and Protoype properties